Articles | Volume 15, issue 6

 Short summary

-This study provides a precise bottom-up quantification to cement carbonation sinks at national and global levels.
-It shows the global CO2 uptake by cement materials increases from 7.74 Mt yr-1 in 1928 to 0.84 Gt yr-1 in 2023, and projected to rise to 0.86 Gt yr-1 in 2024, the accumulated CO2 uptake offsets about 46 % of the cement process emission.
-The dominance in cement carbon uptake has shifted from the USA, Japan and some European countries to emerging economies such as China and India.
+This study provides an accurate bottom-up quantification of cement carbonation sinks at national and global levels.
+It shows that the global CO2 uptake by cement materials increased from 7.74 Mt yr-1 in 1928 to 0.84 Gt yr-1 in 2023; for 2024, this value is projected to be 0.86 Gt yr-1.
+The accumulated CO2 uptake offsets about 46 % of cement process emissions.
+Dominance with respect to cement carbon uptake has shifted from the USA, Japan, and some European countries to emerging economies such as China and India.

 Zi Huang, Jiaoyue Wang, Longfei Bing, Yijiao Qiu, Rui Guo, Ying Yu, Mingjing Ma, Le Niu, Dan Tong, Robbie M. Andrew, Pierre Friedlingstein, Josep G. Canadell, Fengming Xi, and Zhu Liu